marcorentap/dotfiles/README.md

-My dotfiles*.
-Designed for working through SSH so no fancy themes or fonts, no terminal setup.
+My setup scripts designed for working through SSH so no fancy themes or fonts, no terminal setup.

-*there's more than dotfiles now
+Note 20230505: There are problems with radare2 builds